microsoft/GraphEngine/doc/Config/config-v1.md

 </tbody>
 </table>

-Note that Nuget package `GraphEngine.Core` 1.0.8482 and below only support configuration specification 1.0.
+Note that NuGet package `GraphEngine.Core` 1.0.8482 and below only support configuration specification 1.0.

 The valid nodes under the Trinity node are `section` nodes.